PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 ## __ Do all images used have a very specific purpose?

-No images should just used for decoration or to "create interest" or "entertain readers."
+No images should just be used for decoration or to "create interest" or "entertain readers."

 ## __ Do all images have Alt tags?